Shelley Moore Capito: Interior policy

 Capito supports the Republican Main Street Partnership's motion to elevate the EPA to be a Cabinet-level department, which would bring more oversight to the entity.

 Capito opposes legislation aimed at capping greenhouse gas emissions.
 In January 2010, she reportedly asked the president if he would reconsider "job-killing" policies like limiting greenhouse gases.

-Capito meets with President Joe Biden in the Oval Office during discussions about an infrastructure bill, 2021.
+Capito meets with Former Vice President Joe Biden in the Oval Office during discussions about an infrastructure bill, 2021.

 In March 2011, Capito and other members of West Virginia's House delegation co-sponsored a campaign to allow the remains of the last American living veteran of World War I, Frank Buckles, to lie in state at the Capitol rotunda.
 The move, requested by Buckles's family, had been blocked by Senate Majority Leader Harry Reid and House Speaker John Boehner.
 Reid and Boehner supported a special ceremony at the Arlington National Cemetery.
 Capito said, "This is a matter close to the hearts of many West Virginians, but everyone can appreciate the desire to come together one last time to respect and remember America’s last doughboy".
 The campaign was unsuccessful and Buckles lay in honor at the Arlington National Cemetery.

 Capito supported Trump's decision to withdraw from the Paris climate agreement.
 She called the decision "the right decision for the American economy and workers in West Virginia and across the country."
 She supports regulations implemented by the EPA, based on her bipartisan legislation, to increase clean water standards.

 In March 2023, Capito introduced the Accelerating Deployment of Versatile, Advanced Nuclear for Clean Energy (ADVANCE) Act of 2023 in support of generation IV reactor technology and nuclear development in general.
 The ADVANCE Act was incorporated into the Fire Grants and Safety Act and signed into law in July 2024.